 Hormone Replacement Therapy: In some cases, the fertility specialist may not directly try an aggressive approach such as IVF; rather they may consider the simpler and cost-effective option of hormone replacement therapy.
 Follicle Stimulation Hormone (FSH) may be given as injections to replenish the declining ovarian reserves of perimenopausal women.
 The hormone replacement stimulates ovulation and improves the chances of conception, naturally or assisted with IUI.

 Women nearing menopause may be baffled and scared at the prospect of losing their fertility, particularly if motherhood is yet to come.
 This means that they should be conscious enough to interpret the signals their body is giving so that the condition is diagnosed and treated at the earliest before it gets too late.
 Testing the egg quality and FSH levels as soon as early menopause is suspected is the best way to get a fair idea about the condition of the woman.
 Dealing with the emotional aspect of the problem is equally important because it may take her unawares.
 The support of the partner and family as well as expert counseling from a fertility specialist can be of great help, especially when some tough decisions like resorting to egg donation or adoption, have to be taken.

-Gaudium IVF is the leading IVF clinic in India where patients can avail high tech infertility treatment along with advanced gynecological care for issues like early menopause and complicated pregnancy.
-Contact here for free opinion from Dr Manika Khanna, In the best IVF Centre in Delhi.
+Gaudium IVF is the leading IVF clinic in India where patients can avail high-tech infertility treatment along with advanced gynecological care for issues like early menopause and complicated pregnancy.
+Contact here for a free opinion from Dr. Manika Khanna, In the best IVF Centre in Delhi.